Starting with a model, use the given

 The values of the properties of the returned object can be fields, hashes, facts, or sub-specifications.

-If you want to return a predecessor fact in a property, please note that you must use the selectMany
+If you want to return a predecessor fact in a property, you must use the selectMany

 You cannot simply reference the predecessor while building the composite.